royalapplications/docs/src/products/royalts/reference/connections/terminal-rebex.md

 ## ![](/r2023/images/RoyalTS/Plugins/Connections/TerminalRebex/SVG_PageColors_32.svg#img_header) Colors

-The **Colors** page allows you to modify the terminal palette and colors for different text styles.
-New and edited connections use the custom palette and text colors mode.
-Older connections that were configured for ANSI Palette or Monochrome are interpreted at connection start as closely as possible without immediately changing the saved connection data.
+The **Colors** page allows you to modify the terminal palette, colors for different text styles, cursor appearance, and text highlighting rules.
+Existing connections retain their saved color scheme; no color-scheme migration is performed when a connection is opened or saved.

 The page is organized into expandable sections.

+#### Color Scheme

+When the **Rebex** renderer is selected, choose how Rebex interprets terminal colors:

+- **ANSI Palette** uses the configured normal and bright ANSI palette entries.
+Cursor settings and text highlighting rules are available in this mode.
+- **Monochrome** uses Rebex's monochrome rendering.
+Palette, style, cursor, and text highlighting settings are hidden while this mode is selected.
+- **Custom Palette and Text Colors** uses the configured ANSI palette together with the semantic background, foreground, bold, faint, italic, and underline color mappings.
+Cursor settings and text highlighting rules are available in this mode.

+Selecting or importing a palette switches a Rebex connection to **Custom Palette and Text Colors**.

+When the **Royal Terminal** renderer is selected, the color scheme selector is hidden.
+Royal Terminal continues to use its theme and custom color settings.

 #### Normal and Bright Colors